 Total cost for the ESTA = € 15 / person

 It is more important than most other places to have travel insurance for the United States.
-Although I always recommend having travel insurance wherever you go, the healthcare cost in this country is very high.
+Although I always recommend purchasing the travel insurance wherever you go, the healthcare cost in this country is very high.
 In the unfortunate event of having to be hospitalized, your bill can easily exceed $10,000 without insurance.
-It is recommended to have an insurance policy with extraordinary coverage (never consider anything that covers below $30,000).
+It is recommended to have an insurance policy with extraordinary coverage (never consider anything that covers below $300,000).

 You can get the best quality-price insurance with World Nomads.